 The RDAP provides intensive drug abuse treatment to inmates diagnosed with a drug use disorder.
+FCI Big Spring does not have an RDAP.
 Inmates in the residential program are housed together in a treatment unit that is set apart from the general population.
 Treatment is provided for a minimum 9 months; however, your time in the program depends on your progress in treatment.

-To apply for the RDAP you must send an Inmate Request to a Staff Member (a "Cop-Out") to obtain an interview for the program.
-First, staff will screen your pre-sentence report to determine if there is any documentation indicating that you have a pattern of drug abuse or dependence.
+To apply for the RDAP you must send an Inmate Request to a Staff Member (a "Cop-Out") to Psychology Services.
+First, staff will screen your presentence report to determine if there is any documentation indicating that you have a pattern of drug abuse or dependence.
 If so, you will be referred to the Drug Abuse Program Coordinator for an interview to determine if you meet the diagnostic criteria for a substance use disorder.

 Inmates who are diagnosed with a drug use disorder are qualified for the RDAP and are admitted to the program based on their nearness to release, as mandated by federal statute.
 You must have enough time left to serve on your sentence to complete the unit-based component and the community transition component of the program.

 Follow-up Treatment, as described earlier, is provided to inmates after they complete the unit-based component and before they transfer to a residential reentry center.

 The RDAP is operated as a modified therapeutic community where inmates are expected to model the pro-social behaviors expected in a community.
 This means RDAP participants are role models to other inmates.
 Therefore, they are to demonstrate honesty, to relate positively with their peers, and to fully participate in all treatment activities in the unit.
 The RDAP is a half-day program, with the rest of the day devoted to work, school, and other self-improvement activities.
-The RDAP is available in 76 BOP institutions.
-The RDAP is available here at FCI Bastrop but is not available at the camp.
+The RDAP is available in 62 BOP institutions.
+It is not available here.